ShehmaAli/git-learning/README.md

 ```

-till now this is it more will be added later

 ## 🌱 What is a Branch?

 A **branch** in Git is a lightweight movable pointer to a commit.
 It's used to isolate features, fixes, or experiments.